orion-rs/orion-fuzz/README.md

 By default the master branch of orion is used for fuzzing.
 If another version needs to be fuzzed, specify the version in the `Cargo.toml` accordingly.

+Some fuzzing targets use [sodiumoxide](https://github.com/sodiumoxide/sodiumoxide) to cross-verify results.
+Any target that uses sodiumoxide requires libsodium to be installed on the system as well.

 #### Fuzzing with sanitizers
 To fuzz with ASan (with ODR violation detection turned off):